ndf17a/ClassFinder/README.md

 "See Full Acu Map" -> A picture of the whole campus is shown
 "Go to Building List" -> Goes to a list of all the buildings on campus

-Select a building to start at.
+Select a building to start.
-Select a building to end at.
+Select a building to end.
 *(note that most combinations of start to end are not implemented and will give errors)*

 **These combinations works**